 Hurricane Irma was a catastrophic Cape Verde type hurricane.
 It was the most intense hurricane to strike the United States since 2005.
 Its impact on Gainesville and Alachua County residents will be felt for years to come.

-Types of damages not only include economic, such as lost wages and business profits, but also the following:
+Types of damages include not only economical, such as lost wages and business profits but also the following:

 - absences from work

 - bad publicity for you and/or your business